YERVOY Concentrate for solution for infusion Ref.[8371] Active ingredients: Ipilimumab

 Ipilimumab in combination with nivolumab

-The following immune-related adverse reactions were reported in less than 1% of patients treated with ipilimumab in combination with nivolumab in clinical trials across doses and tumour types: pancreatitis, uveitis, demyelination, autoimmune neuropathy (including facial and abducens nerve paresis), Guillain-Barré syndrome, myasthenia gravis, myasthenic syndrome, aseptic meningitis, encephalitis, gastritis, sarcoidosis, duodenitis, myositis, myocarditis, and rhabdomyolysis.
-Cases of Vogt-Koyanagi-Harada syndrome and serous retinal detachment have been reported post-marketing (see section 4.8).
+The following immune-related adverse reactions were reported in less than 1% of patients treated with ipilimumab in combination with nivolumab in clinical trials across doses and tumour types: pancreatitis, uveitis, demyelination, autoimmune neuropathy (including facial and abducens nerve paresis), Guillain-Barré syndrome, myasthenia gravis, myasthenic syndrome, aseptic meningitis, encephalitis, gastritis, sarcoidosis, duodenitis, myositis, myocarditis, rhabdomyolysis, and myelitis.
+Cases of Vogt-Koyanagi-Harada syndrome, serous retinal detachment, and cystitis noninfective have been reported post-marketing (see sections 4.2 and 4.8).
 Transient vision loss has been reported in patients with ipilimumab-related ocular inflammations.

 For suspected immune-related adverse reactions, adequate evaluation should be performed to confirm aetiology or exclude other causes.
 Based on the severity of the adverse reaction, ipilimumab in combination with nivolumab should be withheld and corticosteroids administered.
 Upon improvement, ipilimumab in combination with nivolumab may be resumed after corticosteroid taper.
 Ipilimumab in combination with nivolumab must be permanently discontinued for any severe immune-related adverse reaction that recurs and for any life-threatening immune-related adverse reaction.